McMansions? Meh. Tiny houses -- ultra-cozy properties with just 400 to 800 square feet of living space -- have been exploding in popularity.

-4. Tiny homes are super-customizable
+4. Tiny house interiors and exteriors are super-customizable

 The Fishburns wanted to create a custom mobile home with insulated panels, so they worked those into the design of their tiny house.
 The panels keep energy consumption low, and the home can be heated with just a small oil heater.